shakacode/react_on_rails/README.md

 Aloha and best wishes from Justin and the ShakaCode team!

 # Work with Us
 ShakaCode is **[currently looking to hire](http://www.shakacode.com/about/#work-with-us)** like-minded, remote-first, developers that wish to work on our projects, including [Hawaii Chee](https://www.hawaiichee.com).
 Your main coding interview will be pairing with us on our open source!
-We're getting into [Reason](https://reasonml.github.io/)!
+We're also using [ReasonML](https://reasonml.github.io/) extensively!

 # License